Restaurant and catering start-up checklist

 Learn more about buying a franchise as an option for starting a business.

-Whether you build your restaurant from the ground up or you plan to buy an existing one, you need to have a very organized, functional set-up.
-From the appetizers you serve, to the chairs on which your patrons will sit, you will need to have every detail in place.
-Setting up your restaurant's exterior, dining area, kitchen and menu requires significant time and attention to detail.
+Whether you build your business from the ground up or you plan to buy an existing one, you need to have a very organized, functional set-up.
+From the appetizers you serve, to the supplies you require, you will need to have every detail in place.
+Significant time and attention to detail will be needed for setting up your food service business, transporting your food, and kitchen and menu requirements.

 - Menu Design